libsdl-org/SDL/docs/README-ios.md

 In the past, iOS devices were always an ARM variant processor, and the simulator was always i386 or x86_64, and thus libraries could be combined into a single framework for both simulator and device.
 With the introduction of the Apple Silicon ARM-based machines, regular frameworks would collide as CPU type was no longer sufficient to differentiate the platform.
 So Apple created the new xcframework library package.

 The xcframework target builds into a Products directory alongside the SDL.xcodeproj file, as SDL2.xcframework.
 This can be brought in to any iOS project and will function properly for both simulator and device, no matter their CPUs.
+Note that Intel Macs cannot cross-compile for Apple Silicon Macs.
+If you need AS compatibility, perform this build on an Apple Silicon Mac.

 This target requires Xcode 11 or later.
 The target will simply fail to build if attempted on older Xcodes.